 Review of the business

-2017 has again been a successful year for Sewell Facilities Management Limited.
-The business has continued to strengthen its education portfolio with additional contracts in both Hull and York.
+2019 has again been a successful year for Sewell Facilities Management Limited.
+The business has continued to strengthen its health and education portfolio with additional contracts in both Hull and the wider Yorkshire region.

 Future developments